 Sleeping disorders were classified in TCM accordingly.
 Imbalance manifests as fullness (“too much”) and/or deficiency (“too little”).
 In the language of TCM, “too much” is referred to as “heat” or “fire”, affecting the heart and liver.
 A deficiency of yin in the heart, kidneys and gallbladder, and splenic blood deficiency indicate “too little” for the organs to function in a balanced way.

-It is known in Western specialist medicine that infections are significantly involved in these disorders.
+It is known in modern Western medicine that infections are significantly involved in these disorders.
 Unfortunately it is not common for this knowledge to be considered in medical diagnoses and treatment.

-Insight from specialist medicine and TCM must be consolidated in order to properly interpret these correlations.
+Insight from modern Western medicine and TCM must be consolidated in order to properly interpret these correlations.
 Normamed’s cause-based medicine provides the foundation for this, further develops the medicine of both cultures and thus creates new possibilities for diagnosis and treatment.

 It is crucial to note that infections may have already damaged the body in ways noticeable and unnoticeable over a long period of time.
 This can often occur as a result of unnoticed infections.